Sermon – The Sunday of the Holy Fathers of the Seventh Ecumenical Council

 However a healthy trusting relationship is a relationship where one is able to not only tell you what you want to hear, but what you need to hear; perhaps what you don’t want to hear.
 This is precisely what is meant by Christian discipleship.
 It is mentoring.
 Discipleship, however, is not a cloning process or joining a cult.
 Discipleship does not stifle creativity, dialogue or discussion.
 However, discipleship is governed by norms, rules, boundaries.
 Discipleship is also recognizing that we are all disciples of the One who is the Lord our God!

 While we might place a great deal of importance in acquiring knowledge, the Christian life is not solely based upon knowing things.
 While knowing and remembering facts have their purpose, being a Christian and living the Christian life is strengthened by the inspiration of good models, strong leadership, positive images and living examples.
 Each of us can have a part in the lives of our children as parents, godparents, grandparents, uncles, aunts, and friends if we take seriously what God expects of us and consistently do our best to live up to our calling as Christian parents, godparents, uncles, aunts and friends.
 We all have a responsibility as members of God’s vineyard; His garden.
 More attention is rightly given and afforded to those of us who have been doing it for a long time.
 However, even with the contribution of elders, there must be room for open-mindedness and a sense of shared learning.
 No one ever arrives in being Orthodox or living the Orthodox Christian life, just as no one masters being able to love, or to forgive, or to be patient, or even to repent.
-These are lifetime practices only in different stages.
+These are lifetime practices experiences in different stages.
 Being a good mentor or helper to a brother or sister is done with great humility and honest reflection; being willing to share of what was learned through one’s successes and failures.

 We hear the Holy Apostle James saying in verse 16 of chapter 5: “…confess your sins to one another and pray for one another that you may be healed.”
 This verse is at the end of the section of the first Epistle reading for the Sacrament of Holy Unction (Anointing of the Sick) and follows the Apostles instruction for the sick to: “call for the elders of the church” for prayer.
 We should take note that while the Sacrament of Penance (Confession) is a very private matter, we are nonetheless called to also “confess to each other.”